globant-ui/arialinter/README.md

 ### CLI

-You can also run AriaLinter from the terminal
+To run arialinter from the command line:

 ```shell
 $ npm install -g arialinter